Starting “big” school can be a little daunting for both you and your child to become “school ready”.

 .
 Joy of learning (books, drawing, counting songs, craft activities)

-Our dates for starting school will depend on government guidance.
-Our main aim is to ensure your children are safe, happy, and settled into school as soon as we can, but we will let you know as soon as we have finalised details.
+Our main aim is to ensure your children are safe, happy, and settled into school as soon as we can.
+We will let you know as soon as we have the phased entry timetable for September 2021.

 We have an open-door policy and encourage parents to talk to us when they need to.Mrs Wrigley is available on the playground every morning and at the end of the school day Mrs Kerins or Mrs Andrews will be handing your child over to you.
 You can also contact us via email the office email is firstname.lastname@example.org